hsmgowtham/RCM-Risk-Mitigator-Pipeline/README.md

 ## Project Overview

-In the healthcare industry, **Accounts Receivable (AR)** plays a critical role in determining the financial health of hospitals and clinics.
+In the healthcare industry, **Accounts Receivable (AR)** play a critical role in determining the financial health of hospitals and clinics.
 When AR goes uncollected — especially past **90 days**, it can significantly disrupt cash flow and impact patient services.

 > Industry statistics:
 > - 93.4% collected within 30 days